Traditional school breakfast programs often have barriers that prohibit students from eating breakfast before school, such as:

 Second Chance Breakfast

-* Participation measured by average daily participation free and reduced price school breakfast eaters / average daily participation free and reduced price school lunch eaters.
+* Participation is measured by the average daily participation of free- and reduced-price school breakfast eaters / average daily participation free- and reduced-price school lunch eaters.

 Additionally, universal breakfast is a helpful addition to any breakfast model, as it removes the financial barriers students may face when participating in the National School Breakfast Program.
 Universal breakfast is when breakfast is offered to all students at no cost.
 Schools continue to claim federal reimbursement in the correct category for any student participating in the breakfast program.
 Offering breakfast at no cost generally increases breakfast participation, and removes stigma lower-income students often face when they eat breakfast at school.
 Schools can enroll in a few federal programs to assist with offering universal breakfast, including the Community Eligibility Provision and Provision 2.

 School staff are crucial, and their cooperation in the breakfast program is integral to its success.
 Inform and engage school stakeholders with the resources below:

 Learn how each Breakfast After the Bell model is structured with Innovative Breakfast Delivery Options, and find out the percentage increase your school breakfast program can experience by adopting these models.